kozyilmaz/lightning-xchain-atomic-swap/LIGHTNING-02-connect.md

 # Lightning Peer Connection
-First Exchange A and Exchange should connect at network level e.g. becoming peers of each other
+First Exchange A and Exchange B should connect at network level e.g. becoming peers of each other
 In order to do that `identity_pubkey` variable and `peerport` argument is used

 ## Checking Connection State